kitwaicloud/kitwaicloud.github.io/launchcluster/launchcluster.md

    ​

 3. On Launch Cluster page, enter cluster name as your desired and select your key pair name which is imported in step of importing an user key pair.
+Ensure that the Cluster Template is set to kitwai-template.
 Then, click on Launch button.

    <img src="launchcluster-3.png" width="600">

    <img src="launchcluster-31.png" width="600">

-   ​

 4. While a spark cluster is launching, please wait until cluster status has changed to Active and also health status has changed to Green bar.